Learn Spanish with Lingopie - Immersive learning with curated content, create flashcards from subtitles

 ⚠️ Common Irregular Preterite Verbs

 These verbs have completely irregular stems and endings in the preterite.
-They must be memorized!
+They must be memorised!

 📊 Common Irregular Preterite Tables